GetFirefly/firefly/README.md

 ## Contributing

-In order to build Lumen, or make changes to it, you'll need the following installed:
+In order to build Firefly, or make changes to it, you'll need the following installed:

 <a name="contrib-tools"/>